Tony Sparano Jr.: New York Jets

-After his father was fired from the Dolphins both Sparano men started coaching with the New York Jets in 2012.
+After his father was fired from the Dolphins, both Sparano men started coaching with the New York Jets in 2012.
 Tony started out coaching with the Jets as a seasonal intern and then an offensive intern.
 After his father was fired from the Jets as the assistant head coach, head coach Rex Ryan decided that he wanted to keep Tony and give him a promotion.
 Sparano accepted the promotion to offensive assistant and was said to be an asset to the team by doing "the job of a ton of guys" (Ryan).

 Buffalo Bills

 Sparano was with the Jets for three years and after Ryan was fired, he followed him when he became the new head coach for the Buffalo Bills.
 Sparano spent the 2015 and 2016 seasons with the Bills as the team's tight ends coach, with one of his charges, Charles Clay recording a team-high 57 receptions for 552 yards during the second of those years.

-Sparano was replaced by Rob Boras as the Buffalo Bills tight ends' coach under Sean McDermott's new coaching staff on On January 17, 2017.
+Sparano was replaced by Rob Boras as the Buffalo Bills tight ends' coach under Sean McDermott's new coaching staff on January 17, 2017.

 Jacksonville Jaguars

-Sparano would not be unemployed long.
+Sparano was not unemployed long.
 Two days later, on January 19, 2017, Sparano was hired by the Jacksonville Jaguars as an assistant offensive line coach.
 He would remain with the club for four seasons, helping lead the team in its run to the 2017 AFC Championship Game.
 During that season, the Jaguar offensive line allowed a total of just 24 sacks in 16 regular season games, tied for third fewest in the league.